DaylanDStoica/CPSC254-FlashCards/projectnotes.md

 # Details for the project for group colloborators!

 ## Languages, and their uses:
 C++ for logic of puzzle input and puzzle creation.
+(Daylan and DMcQ, Dylan)

-Java for GUI of the puzzle
+Java for GUI of the puzzle (DMCq, Tesla)

 Java or C++ for connection to MySQL

-MySQL for data storage and retrieval
+MySQL for data storage and retrieval (Daylan)